 Once he finds out, heartbroken Ah Fei plunges into alcohol addiction and winds up imprisoned in the Money Clan's brothel, groveling around on the carpet for a drink as the prostitute's laugh and pour wine in his face.
 We're reminded of the opening of Rio Bravo, especially at the climax when Tung Li's lady love brings Ah Fei his old clothes and sword after he's finally sobered enough to join his old friend in a duel at Summit Mountain.
 The duel is set at dawn, and the Money Clan leader's golden robe looks great in that artificial early light as the red sun pierces through the mists and trees, the sky gradually getting brighter as the duel wages on,

-While the echoes of Rio Bravo are clear, there is also evidence of Yuen Chor's aforementioned familiarity with the Sergio Leone westerns: various Morricone-esque electric guitar and weird rhythmic strains erupt on the during big duel squaring-off staring contests.
-There's also a nod to the numbering system with each challenging martial artist ranked fourth or fifth or whatever and all trying to climb the top and go up against #1, or at least the next person up, evoking the yakuza films of Seijin Suzuki like Branded to Kill.
+While the echoes of Rio Bravo are clear, there is also evidence of Yuen Chor's aforementioned familiarity with the Sergio Leone westerns: various Morricone-esque electric guitars and weird rhythmic strains erupt during big duel squaring-off staring contests.
+There's also a nod to the numbering system with each challenging martial artist ranked fourth or fifth or whatever and all trying to climb the top and go up against #1, or at least the next person up.
 What a world!
-As with the first Sentimental film, there might be one too many frustrating melancholy exchanges between Chi Liu and his glum platonic love, but the scenery is gorgeous and Yuen knows how to parlay the need for fighting and position jostling amongst martial artists into an endlessly fascinating series of sword battles, exchanges of midnight coolness, honor and last words amidst the blossoms.
-Fights flow endlessly on a silent flowing stream, eac better than the last.
+As with the first Sentimental film, there might be one too many frustrating melancholy exchanges between Chi Liu and his glum platonic love, but the scenery is gorgeous and Yuen knows how to parlay the need for fighting and position jostling amongst martial artists into an endlessly fascinating series of sword battles, exchanges of midnight coolness, honor and last words amidst the blossoms and delirium tremens.
+Fights flow endlessly but never monotnously.
+Each us better than the last.
 More slow motion than one might expect for a Shaw Brothers film.
 But hey.

 Full Moon Scmitar (1979) coupled to Bat Island (seeable in another Chi-Liu Hisiang stand-alone adventure, Legend of the Bat (1978- not on Prime but there's a non-HD DVD).
-The first thing the Charon-like guide shows you after you arrive is the liquor store ("Hell's Cellar --do you need to buy any wine?") so you know I love this film.
-Chi-Liu's fame ensures he gets handed a gorgeous little pad, with a servant ("this is a blanket") but you know there's no time to party; he has to find his contact.
-Are they one of his new neighbors?
-There's a mincing gay stereotype, a foxy siren known as "The General," and a wild gambling lunatic played by the irrepressible Lo Lieh.
+The first thing the Charon-like guide shows you after you cross the bridge and arrive in the Ghostly Village is "Hell's Cellar --do you need to buy any wine?"
+So you know I love this film.
+Chi-Liu's fame ensures he gets handed a gorgeous little pad, with a servant ("this is a blanket") but you know there's no time to party.
+He has to find his contact.
+Are they one of his new neighbors, the mincing gay stereotype, the foxy siren known as "The General," or the wild gambling lunatic played by the irrepressible Lo Lieh?
 Turns out the masked 'phantom' who runs the place is organizing a revolution out in the real world, so the 'ghosts' can all come back to 'Earth' without fear of incarceration.

 The thing is, who is a spy for the throne and who isn't?
 People try and confess being a spy to out each other, so who can you trust?
-Meanwhile some ghosts fly around in an immaculately green-lit mist-shrouded haunted ruin atop a nearby hill.
-Spending a night up there on a bet, Lo Leih does the Costello monster comedy bit, quaking with fear while being gaslit by the ghost stealing his food one bite at a time, etc. with Chi-Liu as the Abbott.
-Great, if familiar, stuff.
-The sword fights are okay but it's really the spooky elaborate beauty of the sets and eccentric characters I vibe with; the always dark or at dusk/dawn inner/outer mist-enshrouded otherworld of the Ghostly Village and the colorful never-ending parade of villains, like this scruffy old rogue named Dugu Fei, aka "the Handsome Loner," also known as "the one who disdains his kinfolks."
-And this time there are no exterior shots or even daytime shots.
+Meanwhile some real ghosts fly around in an immaculately green-lit mist-shrouded haunted ruin atop a nearby hill.
+Spending a night up there on a bet, Lo Leih does the Costello monster comedy bit, quaking with fear while being gaslit by the ghost stealing his food one bite at a time, etc. with Chi-Liu as the Abbott straight man who sees nothing.
+Great, if familiar, stuff, all bathed in emerald green light, diffused by the mist.
+The sword fights are okay but it's really the spooky elaborate beauty of the sets and eccentric characters I vibe with; the always dark or at dusk/dawn inner/outer mist-enshrouded otherworld of the Ghostly Village, and the colorful never-ending parade of villains--like scruffy old rogue named Dugu Fei, aka "the Handsome Loner," aka "the one who disdains his kinfolks."
+And this time there are no exterior shots, nor or even daytime shots!
 Everything occurs from dusk to dawn, aka the time of ghosts, eddying through the gorgeous swirling mist like whirling vape-nados.